 Japanese to English Patent Translation Services

-In summary, Japanese patent law protects inventions, defined as ‘highly creative technological ideas utilizing laws of nature’.
+There is a growing need for Japanese to English patent translation services.
+Japanese patent law protects inventions, defined as ‘highly creative technological ideas utilizing laws of nature’.
 Under this definition, the patent law’s jurisdiction protects such sectors as mechanical engineering, chemical engineering, electronics, biotechnology, computer programs and even business methods and processes.

 All applications for a patent must be filed in Japanese or with a Japanese translation from a foreign language.
 Once received, the Japan Patent Office (JPO) examines the application utilizing a ‘first-to-file’ process.
 Essentially this means that if more than one person files a patent application for the same invention, only the first one to file the application will be awarded the patent.